indiesoftby/defold-playable-ads/README.md

 ## Usage

-Copy the `playable_ad` folder into the root of your project + the `.defignore` file.
+Copy the `playable_ad` folder into the root of your project and the `.defignore` file.
 Then, in the command line:

 ```
 cd your_project_folder